HacKanCuBa/blake2signer/docs/docs/performance.md

 ## Preferring bytes over string

 Internally, all signers need to work with bytes because the hashers have this requirement.
-For convenience both bytes and string are accepted as input, but a conversion happens behind the curtains.
-This conversion has an impact in performance, and it can be somewhat significant in the long run: when profiling a sign or unsign cycle, one can see that most of the time is spent calculating the hash (this is unavoidable), but a good portion of the rest of the time is spent encoding strings!
+For convenience, both bytes and string are accepted as input, but a conversion happens behind the curtains.
+This conversion has an impact on performance, and it can be somewhat significant in the long run: when profiling a sign or unsign cycle, one can see that most of the time is spent calculating the hash (this is unavoidable), but a good portion of the rest of the time is spent encoding strings!

 ??? example "Profiling the signer"
     === "Source"